 Behavioral Health Partnerships for Early Diversion of Adults and Youth

-This funding opportunity is designed to help communities create partnerships that divert individuals with mental health or substance use issues away from the criminal justice system by improving early intervention and access to treatment services.
+This funding opportunity provides financial support to state and local governments, tribal organizations, and certain health facilities to develop community-based programs that divert individuals with mental health or substance use issues away from the criminal justice system and into appropriate behavioral health services.

 Award Range